 “The Relationships Between Materialistic Values and Prosocial Spending”

 Savannah Johnson, Caroline Baumgarten, Breanna Wood, Trey Haymond, Tanisha Williams, Eric Uplinger & Seraphine Shen-Miller, PhD

 Psychology Faculty and Students at the Rocky Mountain Psychological Association meeting in Salt Lake City

 From left to right are Dr. Lynn Jones, Dr. Pete Giordano, Dr. Lonnie Yandell, Orlando Pisegna, Dawn Jiacoletti, Will Hobbs, Ken Parrish, Angie Melgar, Dr. Seraphine Shen-Miller

 Ken Parrish (left) and Will Hobbs (right) present their poster at the Rocky Mountain Psychological Association meeting.
-Dr. Yandell, their faculty mentor, stands with them
+Dr. Yandell, is their faculty mentor.

 The faculty at Belmont University actively encourage undergraduate involvement in research.

 Although Belmont is primarily a teaching institution rather than a research university, the skills required to conduct psychological research are at the core of what makes psychology a unique discipline.